rabbitmq/rabbitmq-website/docs/upgrade.md

 be online for any queue operations to succeed.
 This includes successful new leader election should a cluster node that hosts some leaders shut down.

-In the context of rolling upgrades this means that a quorum of nodes must be present at all times during an upgrade.
+In the context of rolling upgrades, this means that a quorum of nodes must be present at all times during an upgrade.
 If this is not the case, quorum queues will become unavailable and will be not able to satisfy their data safety guarantees.